alextricity25/RPC-Heat-VPN/README.md

 2. Upload the SAME vpn-stack.yaml template used on creation.

-3. Enter the SAME parameters as when you created the stack, with the exception of Left Networks and/or Vpn Users.
+3. Enter the SAME parameters as when you created the stack, with the exception of Left Networks and/or VPN Users.

 4. To add a Left Network or VPN user, simply list them in comma delimited form in their appropriate parameter fields.

 5. Hit "Update".

 WARNING: Be careful with adding users and/or left networks.
 Adding duplicates will currently break your VPN.

+####Deleting a user
+Deleting a user is very simple.
+Just keep in mind that deletions and additions cannot be done within the same update.
+Those actions must be done within their own stack update.
+To delete a user:

+1. Perform the same actions as discribed above for updating a stack.

+2. In the 'Users' field, prefix the list of users you want to delete with 'delete:'.
+For example:

+* delete: someuser

+* delete: someuser,anotheruser,...

+3. Click on "Update".